Measurement of body composition in the military

 Body-circumference measurement

-DoDI 1308.3 also establishes the method by which body fat and BMI are determined for the military.
-The Services usually assess body composition only if a member does not meet the weight-for-height standards.
-Currently, the only approved method is body-circumference measurement, sometimes called the “rope and choke” or “tape test,” unless a specific exemption is granted.
-A “self-tensioning tape measure” is used to measure body circumference at the neck and navel for males, and at the neck, narrowest portion of the waist, and hips for females.
+DoDI 1308.03 also establishes the acceptable methods for assessing body composition and determining body fat.
+The Services usually screen a member’s weight first, and then estimate body fat only if a member doesn’t meet the weight-for-height standards.
+Prior to March 2022, the only method allowed was 2- and 3-site body-circumference measurements (also called the “tape test”), unless an exemption was granted.
+For this method, a “self-tensioning tape measure” is used to measure body circumference—at the neck and navel for males, and at the neck, narrowest portion of the waist, and hips for females.
+The updated DoDI now allows other methods, in addition to 2- and 3-site taping, to measure body fat.

-One of the main reasons the military has adopted circumference measurement as the standard for BF% assessment is because it is very easy to learn.
-Other cost-effective measurements are also valid and reliable, but they take longer to learn and require raters to be more highly skilled, which affects the reliability of newly trained raters.
-In fact, 2- and 3-site body-circumference measurement is valid, reliable, and extremely cost-effective.
+One of the main reasons the military uses circumference measurement as the standard for assessing body composition is because it’s easy to learn for the Service Members doing the assessments.
+Other, similar measurements, such as skinfold measurements, are also cost-effective, valid, and reliable, but they take longer to learn and require raters to be more highly skilled, which affects the reliability of newly trained raters.
+Despite some Service Members believing otherwise, body-circumference measurements—whether 2- and 3-site, abdominal circumference, or WHtR—are valid, reliable, and extremely cost-effective.

-Some controversy exists about the use of circumference measurements, particularly with regard to women.
-Women can carry body fat in a variety of ways, but compared to men, women carry more fat in their hips and thighs.
+There is some controversy about using circumference measurements, particularly for women because they carry more fat in their hips and thighs compared to men.
 Waist and hip measurement standards are based on typical female fat distributions and take into account women who have more “pear” or “hourglass” shapes with narrower waists, as well as “apple” shapes with bigger waists.
-The controversy is that measuring around the widest part of the hips includes the glute muscles, but strength-and-conditioning programs often train the glutes for muscle hypertrophy, and bigger glute muscles might lead to overestimation of total body fat.
+The controversy is that measuring around the widest part of the hips includes the gluteus (butt and hip) muscles, and strength-and-conditioning programs often train the glutes for muscle hypertrophy.
+As a result, bigger glute muscles can lead to overestimating total body fat.

 Other (unapproved) methods of measurement

 Skinfold measurement is similar to circumference measurement in terms of validity and reliability, but it requires experienced raters.
 It takes close to 120 practice tests for a rater to become proficient, creating a time burden to effectively train and maintain the capability of raters.
-It also has inconsistencies related to age, making it complicated for general use.
-While it can be an excellent tool for trained medical and physical fitness professionals who perform it often, it’s less practical for overall use by military personnel.
+Measuring skinfold also has inconsistencies related to age, making it complicated for general use.
+While measuring skinfold can be an excellent tool for trained medical and physical fitness professionals who do it often, it’s less practical for overall use by military personnel.

-Bioelectrical impedance analysis (BIA) calculates body composition based on how quickly a harmless electrical current passes through your body, because bone, muscle, and fat have different electrical-resistance properties.
-However, its validity is affected by conditions such as hydration status and waist circumference.
+Bioelectrical impedance analysis (BIA) calculates body composition based on how quickly a (harmless) electrical current passes through your body—because bone, muscle, and fat have different electrical-resistance properties.
+But the validity of BIA is affected by conditions such as hydration levels and waist circumference.
 Overhydration can lead to lower readings, making it fairly easy to “cheat” a BIA test.
 BIA devices also vary in reliability, and those that perform more accurately and consistently are generally more expensive.

-Air-displacement plethysmography (ADP, commonly known by the brand name BOD POD) calculates body composition by measuring air-pressure differences between a chamber in which the test subject is sitting and an empty control chamber.
+Air-displacement plethysmography (ADP, commonly known by the brand name BOD POD) calculates body composition by measuring air-pressure differences between a chamber where the test subject is sitting and an empty control chamber.
 ADP is reliable, but its validity can be hit or miss, and it sometimes underestimates BF%.
 ADP is becoming more widely available in Army Wellness Centers and Air Force Health and Wellness Centers.
 It can be useful to track your BF% throughout the year if you’re trying to shed some body fat.
-However, ADP needs more rigorous scientific testing in military populations, and the equipment is extremely expensive.
+But ADP needs more rigorous testing to validate its use in military populations, and the equipment is extremely expensive.

 Dual-energy X-ray absorptiometry, also called DEXA or DXA, is one of the most accurate measures of body composition.
-However, it is not time- or cost-effective outside of medical or research settings.
-A single test can take about 15 minutes, and machines cost tens of thousands of dollars, making it difficult to fund even a single machine for every U.S. military installation.
+But it’s neither time- nor cost-effective outside of medical or research settings.
+A single test can take about 15 minutes, and machines cost tens of thousands of dollars, making it difficult to fund even a single machine.

 Bottom line